-The Arthur Murray Dedham website located at website.com is a copyrighted work belonging to Arthur Murray Dedham.
+The Arthur Murray Dedham website located at arthurmurraydedham.com is a copyrighted work belonging to Arthur Murray Dedham.
 Certain features of the Site may be subject to additional guidelines, terms, or rules, which will be posted on the Site in connection with such features.

 All such additional terms, guidelines, and rules are incorporated by reference into these Terms.